Plant-Food-Research-Open/assemblyqc/README.md

 ### Post-run clean-up

-After running the pipeline, if you wish to clean up the logs and work folder, you can run the following:
+"work" folder contains intermediary files produced by the pipeline tools.
+After running the pipeline, if you wish to clean up the logs and "work" folder, run the following command:

 ```bash
 ./cleanNXF.sh
 ```

-The work folder contains intermediary files produced by the pipeline tools.

 ## Known Issues